-An online conference discussing what actions Canada must take now to affirm its sovereignty, address the health, welfare, and future of Indigenous peoples, and develop a sustainable economy in Canada’s North.
+Held in February 2021, Pivoting North was an online conference addressing what actions Canada must take now to affirm its sovereignty, address the health, welfare, and future of Indigenous peoples, and develop a sustainable economy in Canada’s North.

 Featuring leaders from politics, business, resource development, national security, and Indigenous peoples, such as: